The 17 Best Golf Irons to Buy Today [Ranked & Reviewed]

 The new Cobra Aerojet irons have overtaken the golfing world with their exceptional forgiveness and performance.
 These irons are specifically designed to cater to golfers who prioritize forgiveness and consistency in their game.

 One key feature that makes the Cobra Aerojet irons forgiving is their cavity-back design.
 This design allows more weight to be distributed around the clubhead’s perimeter, resulting in a higher moment of inertia (MOI).
-This increased MOI helps to stabilize the clubhead and minimize the effects of off-center hits.
 As a result, even if you don’t strike the ball ideally, you can still achieve solid distance and accuracy.

 Additionally, the Cobra Aerojet irons feature a deep undercut cavity.
 This cavity allows more weight to be moved lower and deeper in the clubhead, which helps lower the center of gravity (CG).
 A lower CG promotes a higher launch angle and ball flight, making it easier to get the ball up in the air and land it softly on the green.

 Overall, the Cobra Aerojet irons deliver exceptional forgiveness by combining a cavity-back design, a deep undercut cavity, and a thin clubface.
-These features work together to minimize the impact of off-center hits and maximize forgiveness, allowing golfers of all skill levels to improve their game and enjoy consistent performance.
+These features work together to minimize the impact of off-center hits and maximize forgiveness.

 Callaway Rogue ST (Best Irons for the Average Golfer)